textpattern/textpattern.github.io/setup/installing-the-software.md

 Sometimes the /public directory is /public_html.
 The {username} implies your actual user account name.

-### Essential package elements
+### Essential installation elements

-Using your (S)FTP client of choice, connect to your web host’s server, navigate to your web root directory, and upload at least the following directories and files from the Textpattern installation package:
+Using your (S)FTP client to connect to your web host’s server.
+Navigate to your web root directory and upload at least the following directories and files from the Textpattern installation package:

 * {:.directory--open} /
   * {:.document} .htaccess